INTO George Mason University and the Ángel Cabrera Global Center

 • Humanities and Social Sciences, leading to 21 undergraduate majors in the College of Humanities and Social Sciences and the College of Visual and Performing Art's School of Music

-• Human and Social Development, leading to 7 undergraduate majors in the College Health and Human Services, the College of Education and Human Development's School of Recreation and Tourism, and the School of Conflict Analysis and Resolution
+• Human and Social Development, leading to 7 undergraduate majors in the College of Health and Human Services, the College of Education and Human Development's School of Recreation and Tourism, and the School of Conflict Analysis and Resolution

 • Science, leading to 13 undergraduate majors in the College of Science